Praqma/reveals/code-academy/story.md

 The customer requested a feature last month and asks if it is deployed.
 You think it was released but you are not quite sure, and a bit confused about when it would have been released, and what code actually implemented the feature.
-How to get this knowledge
+There is a lot of commits in the codebase, but none are saying "feature X complete"

+You wonder if you in some smart way can couple your code to the tasks that you have done.

 ## Task
 Set up waffle, GHI for the project